 In the words of a great friend, "Don't freak out, work out!"
-Yes, the ACFT is tough.
-We purposely made it tough because we need culture of fitness to make holistic tough Soldiers to do tough jobs. health and fitness an integral However, it seems more challenging part of everyday Army life.
+Yes, The key to success of the H2F the ACFT is tough.
+We purposely to prevent injuries.
+These and many program, however, is changing the made it tough because we need culture of fitness to make holistic tough Soldiers to do tough jobs. health and fitness an integral However, it seems more challenging part of everyday Army life.
 This now because it is new and because takes leadership.
-Leadership that it stresses a different kind of one priority.
+Leadership that it stresses a different kind of programming to ensure all units is educated.
+Leadership that is fitness-one that cannot be gained optimize health and fitness.
+These dedicated.
+Leadership that under- over a couple of weeks doing pushuniform programs will transcend stands that people are our number ups and sit-ups prior to an APFT. one priority.
 It is necessary for our In addition to aerobic endurance leaders to embrace the tenets of training, the ACFT requires us to H2F by modeling, participating go to the gym and lift weights or lift in, and managing the H2F system. and move heavy objects (sandbags The physical component of Only through complete and engaged and ammunition cans come to performance is only one aspect of involvement from leaders can we mind).
 The ACFT requires us to the culture change, though.
 Equally change the culture to optimize transform our bodies in a way that physical and nonphysical fitness.
-So only calisthenics and running how do leaders do this?
+So only calisthenics and runninghow do leaders do this?
 What are both former staples of most Army the actions our leaders need to take?
 PT programs-cannot.
 It is impossible to believe anyone would First and foremost, our leaders argue that gaining strength, power, critical to Soldiers' performance must believe in the system in order coordination, balance, and agility in under the duress of combat.
 To to be the agents of change.
-Let us addition to aerobic endurance is bad of the Army's commitment to its people.
-It will strengthen our fitness culture, reduce injuries, and increase that those leaders, and their Soldiers individual readiness.
-We have an obligation to our Soldiers to provide H2F Human Performance Team is them with an immersive, integrative, and comprehensive training system to ensure their success on the ACFT.
+Let us addition to aerobic endurance is bad that end, we are placing significant take the ACFT as an example.
+If for Soldiers.